Ericboo/eldoom/README.md

 # eldoom

 Dedicated repository to a sofware engineering flutter project.
-Eldoom is a fictitious name for a scholar system similar to Moodle (in concept more than execution).
+Eldoom is a fictitious name for a scholar system similar to a students portal.
 # project scope(Portuguese):

 Considerem o seguinte cenário para o desenvolvimento de um sistema web em Flutter.